Nicotine consumption and weight loss: Perceptions of weight control among adolescents

 While most adults do not smoke for weight control, studies have shown that associations between tobacco use, being thin, and desire for weight control do influence adolescents in terms of smoking behavior.
 Research indicated that adolescent girls that strongly value being thin are more likely to initiate smoking, and that weight loss or weight control are seen to be one of the positive values of smoking.
 Additionally, girls already engaged in risky behavior for weight control are at increased odds to begin smoking.

 Several studies have been conducted over the past decade examining this issue in depth.
 While it has generally been found that white females are more likely to smoke to lose weight, smoking to lose or control weight is not limited to white females, but is prevalent across racial and gender boundaries.
-Within all racial groups, it has been found that weight concerns and negative body perceptions are a significant factor in an adolescent's decision to smoke.
-The relationship between weight and smoking amongst young men is only statistically significant in white or mixed race groups.
+Within all racial groups, it has been found that weight concerns and negative body perceptions are a significant factor in an adolescent's decision to smoke.In a national survey of Serbian adolescents, boys who smoked had approximately twice the odds of reporting smoking for weight loss or weight control compared with girls who smoked, indicating that smoking as a weight-control strategy among adolescents is not limited to females.
+Compared to white male smokers, male smokers of American Indian and Asian descent, as well as male smokers of black, Hispanic and mixed descent, smoked more frequently to lose weight or control their weight.
+Heavy smokers and smokers who considered themselves overweight or who were concerned about their weight, reported significantly more that they used smoking as a method of weight control.